torealdemir/vue-drf-blog-dj/README.md

 The backend of this blog app is built with Django REST Framework (DRF) and includes the following components:

 -DRF Web Tokens: Used for authentication, with the third-party app Djoser.
 User tokens are stored in local storage and deleted upon logout.
-*Corsheaders: Enables cross-origin resource sharing (CORS) between the frontend and backend.
+-Corsheaders: Enables cross-origin resource sharing (CORS) between the frontend and backend.
-+Axios: Used for making HTTP requests from the frontend to the backend API.
+-Axios: Used for making HTTP requests from the frontend to the backend API.
 -Pillow: Handles image processing and manipulation on the backend.
-*Frontend (Vue3.js)
+# A Frontend (Vue3.js)

-+The frontend of the blog app is built with Vue.js (version 3) and incorporates the following features and libraries:
+-The frontend of the blog app is built with Vue.js (version 3) and incorporates the following features and libraries:
 -Vue Toast-Notification: Provides toast notifications to inform users about various events and actions.
-*Star Wars API: Generates random Star Wars characters on the app’s homepage.
+-Star Wars API: Generates random Star Wars characters on the app’s homepage.
-+Vuex: Utilized for managing app-wide states, such as authentication status and user information.
+-Vuex: Utilized for managing app-wide states, such as authentication status and user information.
 -Bootstrap: Used for styling the application, providing a clean and responsive user interface.

 ## A Installation and Usage